Samu01Tech/riassunti-uni/Cybersecurity/Web and IoT Security.md

 A web application should be able to grant: **Authentication, Authorization, Confidentiality, Integrity, Non-Repudiation**.

-Goals of **Web Application Security** (a branch of Information Security) is to secure web and mobile apps and safen browsing the web
+Goals of **Web Application Security** (a branch of Information Security) is to secure web and mobile apps and safe browsing the web

 ### SQL Injection